Teenager Tinnitus affects both Boys and Girls

-Tinnitus can occur in young Teenage children.
+Tinnitus can occur in young Teenagers.
 Tinnitus is a symptom, a bi-product of hearing loss or damage to the inner ear.
-The possible causes of Tinnitus in teenagers are many and include infection or injury, while prolonged exposure to loud noise can do irreversible damage.
+The possible causes of Teenager Tinnitus are many and include infection or injury, while prolonged exposure to loud noise can do irreversible damage.
 Another theory links puberty to Tinnitus, with growth factors, hormones and stress as possible triggers.
 Tinnitus is an indication of ear problems, but similarly, doesn’t necessarily lead to significant hearing loss or deafness.

 Tinnitus – What is it?

 Tinnitus comes from a Latin term that translates as a ‘tinkling’, but it is most often described as a ringing in the ears.
 The important thing to understand is that Tinnitus is a symptom not a disease, and fixing the cause of it, or preventing it in the first place, are smarter goals.
 Finding out if the Tinnitus is a symptom of an infection, an inner ear problem, exposure to loud music or another cause can take some time and effort.
 Time and effort worth making.

 Causes of Tinnitus in young teens could range from simple things like wax build up, ear or sinus infections to acquired or congenital hearing loss, where a family history of Tinnitus exists.
 Though younger teens are less likely to be exposed to loud rock concerts, music venues, clubs and bars, they can be risking their hearing by listening to personal audio devices at unsafe levels of exposure and volume through ear pods or headphones.
 So, screen time is not the only thing parents should monitor.

 Diagnosing Tinnitus in Teenagers